-Individual Self-Insurance Program: A formal program established and maintained by a local government entity to provide advance funding to self-insure for property and liability risks on its own behalf as opposed to risk assumption, which means a decision to absorb the entity's financial exposure to a risk of loss without the creation of a formal program of advance funding of anticipated losses.
+Individual self-insurance program: A program established and maintained by a local government entity to provide advance funding to self-insure for property and liability risks on its own behalf.
+This is in contrast to risk assumption, which is a decision to absorb the entity's financial exposure to a risk of loss without the creation of a program of advance funding of anticipated losses.

-Joint Self-Insurance Program: Any two or more local government entities which have entered into a cooperative risk sharing agreement subject to regulation under Chapter 48.62 RCW.
+Joint self-insurance program: Any two or more local government entities which have entered into a cooperative risk sharing agreement subject to regulation under Chapter 48.62 RCW.

-Third Party Administrator: An organization that processes claims and performs other administrative services in accordance with a service contract.
+Third party administrator: An organization that processes claims and performs other administrative services in accordance with a service contract.

-Claims Audit: An audit conducted by an independent qualified claims auditor not affiliated with the program, its insurers, its broker of record, or its third-party administrator.
+Claims audit: An audit conducted by an independent qualified claims auditor not affiliated with the program, its insurers, its broker of record, or its third-party administrator.
 The services performed generally include an in-depth, written evaluation of the claims handling activities, identifying strengths, areas of improvement, findings, conclusions and recommendations to improve quality of claims management and processing.
-These reviews are required to be performed every three years by state law (WAC 200-100-050 for property and liability and WAC 200-110-120 for health and welfare).
+These reviews are required to be performed every three years by state regulation (WAC 200-100-050 for property and liability and WAC 200-110-120 for health and welfare).

-Actuarially Determined Liabilities: Joint property and liability programs are required to obtain an annual actuary review (WAC 200-100-03001) to provide estimates of unpaid claims measured at eighty percent confidence level.
+Actuarially determined liabilities: Joint property and liability programs are required to obtain an annual actuary review (WAC 200-100-03001) to provide estimates of unpaid claims measured at eighty percent confidence level.
 Joint and individual health and welfare programs are not subject to this requirement.